SuperDupr/builder/README.md

 #### Windows Support

-If you'd like to run Jumpstart Pro on Windows, we recommend using WSL2.
+If you'd like to run FTE Builder Pro on Windows, we recommend using WSL2.
 You can find instructions here: https://gorails.com/setup/windows

 Alternatively, if you'd like to use Docker on Windows, you'll need to make sure you clone the repository and preserve the Linux line endings.